 Small businesses can be extremely fragile, and the cost of a data breach is high ‒ in terms of both money/liability and lost access to a computer network for extended periods of time.
 Suffering a data breach can have a great impact on an organization.
 Additionally, depending on what’s lost or how it impacts your customers, a breach can do significant damage to your brand, and you could lose business because of it. -Michael Kaiser

-“What topics should an employee cybersecurity awareness training program cover?”
+“What topics should cyber security training for employees cover?”

 Training needs to be adaptive to the need and risk of the individual.
 Different job functions generally come with their own set of risks and the individual should be educated accordingly.
 That being said there are a number of subjects that all users should be continuously educated on the biggest being secure user behavior and adaptive threat simulations such as spear phishing attacks based on data gained through threat intelligence.
 Users should never see the attack for the first time when they’re being targeted by the bad guys. –Joshua Crumbaugh